 - Intense and higher density settlements with mixed uses along the main transport routes; - Inner city medium density residential environments surrounding the East London and King William's Town CBD's and medium density residential development not more than 1 kilometre from bus/taxi routes and near stations. - Densities of at least 40 dwelling units per hectare (gross) in order to attain the minimum threshold where public transport becomes economically sustainable.
-The current gross density in BCMM is 7.47du/ha.

-The 2013 SDF confirmed the 2003 Vision and the commitment to broad principles of Spatial Transformation espoused in the NDP as well as the general the urban design principles such as development that is transit orientated and supported by a Densification and Mixed-Use Strategy.
+The 2013 SDF confirmed the 2003 Vision and the commitment to broad principles of Spatial Transformation espoused in the NDP as well as the general the urban design principles such as development that is transit orientated and supported by a Densification and Mixed Use Strategy.
 The BCMM SDF (2013) contains the following spatial vision: